monero-project/monero-site/_i18n/tr/resources/moneropedia/transaction.md

 ---
 layout: moneropedia
-entry: "Transactions"
+entry: "İşlemler"
-terms: ["transaction", "transactions"]
+terms: ["işlem", "işlemler"]
 summary: "a cryptographically signed container that details the transfer of Monero to a recipient (or recipients)"
 ---